BookHeaven/BookHeaven.Reader/README.md

 - Supports epub files only

 > [!NOTE]
-> If you haven't setup the Server yet, [check out the repository](https://github.com/BookHeaven/BookHeaven.Server) to get started.
+> If you haven't setup the Server yet, [check out this quick guide](https://bookheaven.ggarrido.dev/getting-started) to get started!

 ## :sparkles: So, what are the main features?
 - :rocket: Can replace your launcher since it includes a basic but functional app drawer.